PiwikPRO/PPMS-PublicDocs/data_collection/web/javascript_tracking_client/api.rst

         Should be executed once for each page (immidiately after page is loaded).
         It's used to synchronize state of a cart with Piwik PRO.

-    :param Array<object> products: List of product representations.
+    :param Array<object> products: **Required** List of product representations.
 Expected attributes of each product:

         * sku - **Required** [string] Product stock-keeping unit
         * name - **Optional** [string] Product name (default: "")